DucManhPhan/DucManhPhan.github.io/_posts/2019-09-15-Clean-code-with-Constructor.md

     GregorianCalendar.getInstance();
     ```

-3. Benefits and Drawbacks
+3. Benefits of this solution

-    - Benefits

-        -
-        -
-        -

-    - Drawbacks

-        -
-        -
-        -
+    - hide all the details of this creation for an object, and it satisfied the Tell Don't Ask principle.

 <br>